riot/riot.github.io/api/observable.md

 car.trigger('start')
 ```

-@returns the given object `el` or a new riot.observable instance
+@returns the given object `el` or a new observable instance

 ### <a name="on"></a> el.on(events, callback)